 i won’t be going into the food science of making curd and the fermentation process. will just keep it simple with a few tips to keep in mind whilst making curd at home.

-handy tips to make good curd or dahi at home:
+handy tips to make good smooth and thick curd or dahi at home:

-- use a good quality milk. full cream milk yields a thick and luscious yogurt.
+- use a good quality milk. full cream milk yields a luscious and thick curd.

 - always boil the milk before making the curd. this ensures that the milk does not spoil during the fermentation process.